 What is right for you to raise quail will depend on your end goals.
-Do some research and decide why you are raising quail, and then find a set up that works for you.
+Do some research and decide why you are raising quail, and then find a setup that works for you.

 Quail are considered granivores, they will eat seeds and leafy, green vegetation, as well as insects and commercial feed.
 They are especially fond of millet and cracked corn.
 You should feed your quail a game bird food, you can find this at your local farm supply.
 Some experienced quail farmers will feed their quail chicken feed, but if you are just starting out raising quail it’s recommended to use game bird food.

-Where can I buy Quail?
+Raising Quail – Where can I buy Quail?

 When you decide that raising quail is the right choice for you and decide on a breed you want to get started with it’s time to buy some quail.
 You can buy quail from a hatchery or check craigslist for local farms or hatcheries selling quail.
 You can also check livestock auctions.
-You can usually purchase full grown birds, chicks or hatching eggs.
-I’ve bought both hatching eggs and full sized birds and had great success with both.
+You can usually purchase full-grown birds, chicks, or hatching eggs.
+I’ve bought both hatching eggs and full-sized birds and had great success with both.
 If you decided to start with hatching eggs check out our article on hatching quail eggs.

 To raise quail on your homestead you will need: